Using Pinterest for ecommerce

 Pinterest is best thought of as an online scrapbook – it’s a place to organise and share images you find interesting or inspiring.
 Once uploaded or shared on Pinterest, images become known as “Pins”, which the user can place on customised themed “Boards”.
 Boards can be created for any topic imaginable – from weddings to cars to memes to cat pictures.

 Although Facebook and Twitter are both great for marketing, Pinterest has emerged as a hugely successful tool for ecommerce.
+A web developer taking the help of a shopify plus development company to make their website more appealing to website traffic can use Pinterest for content for their websites.
 In the last year, Pinterest provided the most shares in the ecommerce category with 41%, compared to Facebook’s 37% and Twitter’s 17%.
 69 of the world’s top 100 brands now have Pinterest accounts, and Pinterest drives more traffic to websites and blogs than Twitter, LinkedIn, Google+ or YouTube.

 Pinterest and ecommerce